-“Becoming a Global Intellectual Hub”, the International Strategy (2013) has stated four general goals for the University of Calgary:
+“Becoming a Global Intellectual Hub”, the International Strategy (2013) http://wcm.ucalgary.ca/uci/files/uci/international-strategy-final-sm.pdf has stated four goals for the University of Calgary:

-- Increase the diversity of the campus community: including increasing the percentage of undergraduate international students to 10 per cent of the student body and to 25 per cent of the graduate student body.
+- Increase the diversity of the campus community: including a target to increase the percentage of international students to 10 per cent of the undergraduate student body and 25 per cent of the graduate student body.

-- Improve global and cross-cultural competencies within the campus community: including having 50 per cent of domestic undergraduate students offered opportunities for study abroad; and increasing cross-cultural competencies through on-campus experiences.
+- Improve global and cross-cultural competencies within the campus community: including a target to have 50 per cent of domestic undergraduate students offered opportunities for study abroad; and increasing cross-cultural competencies through on-campus experiences.

 - Enhance opportunities for international collaborations and partnerships in a research and education.